 PHILADELPHIA - An insured's allegedly negligent failure to properly "tarp, wrap, cover, or otherwise protect" a home while installing a roof constitutes faulty workmanship that is not covered under an insurance policy, a Pennsylvania federal judge ruled March 17, finding that the insurer has no duty to defend or indemnify (State Farm Fire and Casualty Co. v.
 Moreco Construction, Inc., No. 15-6131, E.D.
 Pa.; 2016 U.S. Dist.
 LEXIS 34362).

 PITTSBURGH - An engineering consultant offered sufficient support for his opinion that an unknown contaminant prevented an exhaust port of a height control valve from closing when expected to do so, a Pennsylvania federal judge ruled March 15, denying the valve manufacturer's motion to exclude testimony in a products liability action (Bonnie Rapchak, executrix of the Estate of John E. Borzik v.
 Haldex Brake Products Corp., No. 13-1307, W.D.
 Pa.; 2016 U.S. Dist.
 LEXIS 33148).

-HARRISBURG, Pa. - Efforts by a copyright infringement defendant to obtain dismissal of a plaintiff's request for an award of attorney fees were unsuccessful Feb.
-17, when a Pennsylvania federal judge ruled that such an award is explicitly authorized by the Copyright Act (Crestwood Membranes Inc. v.
-Constant Services Inc., No. 15-537, M.D.
+HARRISBURG, Pa. - A request by a patent infringement plaintiff for an award of attorney fees was denied by a Pennsylvania federal judge on March 17 (Arlington Industries Inc. v.
+Bridgeport Fittings Inc., No. 06-1105, M.D.
 Pa.; 2016 U.S. Dist.
-LEXIS 19196).
+LEXIS 34372).